 [slide 20]

 For that I revisit the regression plot and see that even though the ages are underestimated, the predicted ages are significantly correlated with the chronological ages.
+As the correlation is significant and high, using acceleration measures may still be notable and worth investigating.

 [slide 21]

 I hypothesise that there may be some tissue specific markers that are shared between my tissue and the tissues that are used to train Horvath’s clock.
-Looking at the tissue development of retinal pigment epithelium, I discover that it is developed in the same germ line as other tissues that are used in Horvath’s clock such as skin tissues and neuronal tissues.
+Retinal pigment epithelium develops from the same germ line as other tissues used in Horvath’s clock such as skin and neuronal tissues.
 In this diagram below, it describes the development of RPE from an optic vesicle into a more differentiated RPE layer.
-In the paper where I took this figure from, the authors suggest that the layer was derived from an ancestral ectodermal cell containing light-sensitive pigments into the anterior neuroectoderm that eventually derives into the optic neuroepithelium and then the RPE.
+These authors suggest that this layer was derived from an ancestral ectodermal cell containing light-sensitive pigments into the anterior neuroectoderm that eventually derives into the optic neuroepithelium and then the RPE.
 Similarly, this neuroectoderm has also been described as the progenitor of neural tissues such as neurons and glia (Hartenstein 2015).
 Because of this shared lineage, I suspect that these tissues share some similar tissue-specific markers initially, but are eventually lost due to differentiation into the highly specialised tissue in RPE.

 Hartenstein & Stollewerk (2015) The Evolution of Early Neurogenesis.